 This is a novel about a team of scientists who develop, use and try to sell iPlants.
-I add new material whenever it's ready and occasionally I go back and change things (last update: 8 January 2015).
+I add new material whenever it's ready (last addition: 8 January 2015).
 Unwritten chapters are outlined in the text.
 Please send comments and questions to email@example.com.
 The text is licensed under a Creative Commons License (Attribution - NonCommercial - ShareAlike). --Christopher Harris

 References: R = academic, L = website

 - "I am still your body, you're just a brain!
 You have no right..!"

 - "A brain with electronic motivation," Meg whispered.

 Her body roared in protest, in its own way, as her muscles filled with lactic acid.
 Meg pressed on.
 It hurt, but the pain was part of her running, and she wanted to run.
 She'd been running non-stop for almost two hours on the big treadmill in the lab.
 The network of neurons that maintained her posture and drove her legs, arms and lungs was lean, mean and optimized.
 With every step, pressure-sensors in her shoes activated powerfully motivating electrodes implanted deep in her brain; honing, shaping, supporting and reinforcing the neuronal network and its ceaseless muscle contractions.
 Interruption was impossible, tiredness irrelevant.
 Even pain was part of the purpose, part of her strength, her will, her artificial motivation.

 - "Fuck!"
 Meg shouted and punched the treadmill's big stop button.

 The machine started to slow down, and for a moment Meg found herself trying to keep it going, pressing her hands against the railing and pushing her feet against the decelerating rubber sheet, harder and harder, the neural network in her refusing to disassemble, even though the link was lost, the sensors in her shoes inactive.

 - "Wow," she gasped, between strained gulps of air, and stopped.
 "Wow."